deanlandolt/bytewise-uri/README.md

 eq(tmpl.uri = path('/foo/{},{}/{ a }/bar')

-// Template variables can also be given a type annotation to constraint the range of legal values that it may be bound to:
+// Template variables can also be given a type annotation to constrain the range of legal values that it may be bound to:

 tmpl = path('/foo/{ string:someVar },baz')
 eq(tmpl({ someVar: 'bar' }).uri, '/foo/bar/baz')